THROTTLING

 Throttling = Slow

 While throttling is preferable to frying your processor and other adjacent components, throttling does have a downside, which is reduced processor speeds and slower performance.
-Throttling’s impact on performance can range from a reduced peak performance to slowing performance to a craw, leaving the system unresponsive.
+Throttling’s impact on performance can range lead to a reduction in peak performance, or in extreme cases, slow performance to a craw, leaving the system unresponsive.

 More Cooling = More Performance